adaptive-learning/flocs-core/overview.md

 Questions
 ---------
+- action creators - module (funcitons) vs. class (static methods) + suitable names
+  - parameters: should they take state, or just context and meta, should we extract parameters from state/context/meta
 - state vs. store (what should be passed where - e.g. extractors, intents, reducers)
 - best approach to customize store behavior (loading and storing state)?
   - possibilities: pass handlers (post commit hooks), inheritance (template method), composition (wrap)